peasant98/3DGS-LIL/README.md

 ## Example Gaussian Splatting Renderings with LEGaussian

 Below are some masked out examples of LEGaussian on a real world scene that a robot might be asked to work in.
+Note that these images are novel views that a Gaussian Splatting model never saw.

 Toy Car
 ![Alt text](image-1.png)